Magnetic-field-induced corner states in quantum spin Hall insulators: Corner states from a two-mass Dirac theory

 where indices $1$ and $2$ correspond to the parameters at $x\rightarrow-\infty$ and $x\rightarrow+\infty$, respectively.
 It can be shown analytically that for $\left(\beta_1-\beta_2\right)\in(-\pi,\pi]$, the existence condition $W(-\infty)W(+\infty)<0$ is satisfied if

 Since $\beta$ does not coincide with $\theta-\varphi$ when $g_h^{||}$ and $\Delta$ are both non-zero (see Eq.~(\ref{eq:8})), the existence condition in the general case is fulfilled only for specific orientations of magnetic field and the meeting edges.
+Equation~(\ref{eq:14}) shows that the corner state appears, when the mass vectors on the two edges are sufficiently misaligned; in the isotropic case $M_1=M_2$ this reduces to $|\beta_1-\beta_2|>0$.